 1. How does PicoSure laser tattoo removal work?

 Traditional lasers used for tattoo removal rely on heat placed on the pigment of the tattoo and the surrounding tissue.
 The ultra-short pulse of energy from a PicoSure laser can go beyond this, creating an intense photomechanical effect that shatters the target ink into tiny particles that are quickly eliminated by the body.

 Traditional lasers can require over 10-20 treatments spaced 6 to 8 weeks apart.
 However, PicoSure treatments can be more frequent, and tattoos often clear in 3-6 treatments.
-Even dark, stubborn blue and green inks, and previously troublesome tattoos are removed.
+Even dark, stubborn blue and green inks, and previously troublesome tattoos disappear.

 2. How many treatments does it take to remove a tattoo?

 Every tattoo responds differently due to many variables: ink colours, their chemical compositions, depth, the density of ink, skin type and individual immune system factors.
 So, it’s hard to be exact.

-During your consultation, we will estimate the number of tattoo removal sessions are needed to remove your tattoo.
-Generally, PicoSure laser treatment usually will work 3 x faster than any other laser treatment.
+During your consultation, we will estimate the number of tattoo removal sessions that are needed to remove your tattoo.
+Generally, PicoSure laser treatment usually will work 3x faster than any other laser treatment.
 In some cases, a black ink tattoo leaves in just 3-4 sessions.

 3. Do you have any before and after pictures?

 4. How frequently can I return for more treatments?

 Tattoo fading can be a slow process and is dependant on your body’s immune systems participation to work.
 Ideally, we recommend that you wait eight weeks to get the highest value from each laser treatment.